-✔️ guide your team members to set goals they are motivated to achieve
+Guide your team to set achievable goals

-✔️ create a culture of sharing
+Create a culture of sharing

 1

-⏱ Time: 20 minutes per team member
+⏱️ Time: 20 minutes per team member

-The One-to-One tactic supports you in your understanding of where they are now and where they want to be.
+👀 Why is this important?
+This tactic supports you in your understanding of where they are now and where they want to be.
 Getting to know the needs of your team members will allow you to open up opportunities for them to achieve their goals.

 “Motivation is the single most important factor in any sort of success.” – Edmund Hillary